mtlynch/mtlynch.io/_retrospectives/2019-08-02-whatgotdone-month-3.md

 * Three were interviews with ex-Google founders who I found through cold outreach.
 * One was an inbound inquiry from someone who read [my blog post about the joy of Snippets](/status-updates-to-nobody/).
-* One was a tech startup owner near my house.
+* One was a tech startup owner near where I live.

-Four other founders responded to my emails to politely decline a meeting.
+Four other founders responded to my emails and politely declined meeting.

-With the exception of the person who reached out to me, the consistent feedback I heard was that everyone is currently solving this with Slack and standup meetings.
+With the exception of the person who reached out to me, the consistent feedback I heard was that everyone is currently sharing team statups updates through Slack and standup meetings.
 Nobody raved about their solution, but everyone agreed it solved the problem adequately enough that it wasn't worth exploring alternatives.

 One other path that seemed viable in June was organic growth.
 If more people began using the free version, maybe it would gain momentum and people would push for their employers to adopt it.
-Unfortunately growth tapered off this month:
+Unfortunately, organic growth tapered off in July:

 <figure class="half">
   {% include image.html file="whatgotdone-new-users-2019-07.jpg" alt="Screenshot of Is It Keto after adding AdSense ads" max_width="600px" class="img-border" media_rendition="half" img_link="true" %}